o3de/o3de.org/content/docs/tools-ui/component-library/uidev-reflected-property-editor-component.md

 {{< preview-migrated >}}

-A **reflected property editor** automatically lays out controls for user\-editable properties that are reflected using the edit context.
+A **reflected property editor** automatically lays out controls for user-editable properties that are reflected using the edit context.
 It is frequently used as a content widget to populate [card](uidev-card-component.md) components.

 ![\[component reflected property editor in card\]](/images/tools-ui/component-reflected-property-editor-in-card.png)